Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Traditional Māori land tenure was communal, carrying obligations to the wider community that were lost under individualisation.

-The establishment of the Native Land Court in 1865 (now known as the Māori Land Court) and the introduction of numerous pieces of legislation over the following 50 years, saw vast tracts of Māori land move out of Māori control.
+The establishment of the Native Land Court (now known as the Māori Land Court) in 1865 and many laws enacted over the following 50 years saw vast tracts of Māori land move out of Māori control.

 Fragmentation

 Communal claims to land through ahi kā (continued occupation) were abolished.
-Individuals or family groups were now named as owners on land titles, and as each new generation inherited the land (whether they lived there or not) the number of owners increased at a rapid rate.
+Individuals or family groups were now named as owners on land titles, and as each new generation inherited the land (whether they lived there or not) the number of owners increased rapidly.
 The result was title fragmentation.
 Owners had no practical means to develop lands.

 As the loss of land became widespread, Māori looked for ways to retain land, and to develop structures to manage land more effectively.
 These structures were needed because Māori owners increasingly owned scattered interests in numerous blocks of land.